cbare/cbare.github.io/_posts/2024-07-30-reinforcement-learning.md

     <figcaption style="font-size: small; font-style: italic; text-align: right; margin-right: 4em;">Audrey Durand - Exploration/Exploitation and Bandits</figcaption>
 </figure>

 If we assume the environment is unchanging, we can learn an optimal policy - the mapping between state and the next action - and sit back and collect rewards.
 But what if the dynamics of the environment change over time?
 Or if competing agents adapt their strategy to counter ours?
-That
+The goal of _continual learning_ is for the agent to adapt to non-stationary environments without forgetting previously learned tasks.

 ### Explore/Exploit tradeoff